stealjs/steal-tools/doc/command-build.md

 ## Use

+> Note: The `steal-tools build` command-line utility calls [steal-tools.build steal-tools.build] internally.
+This page documents the specifics of the command-line utility.
+Read [steal-tools.build steal-tools.build's documentation] for how to use the build in various workflows and detailed information on the options available.

-steal-tools must have been installed into the command line, like:
+`steal-tools` can be installed into the command line, like:

-    npm install steal-tools -g
+    > npm install steal-tools -g

-Then you can run `steal-tools`, like:
+Then you can run `steal-tools build`, like:

-    steal-tools build --config app/config.js --main app/app
+    > steal-tools build --config app/config.js --main app/app

+Or, you can access `steal-tools` in _node_modules/.bin_, like:

+    > ./node_modules/.bin/steal-tools build \
+          --config app/config.js \
+          --main app/app